EnjoyGamer3698/FNF-EG_Engine/README.md

 Tips:
 This engine is just a joke,don't seriously :)
+This engine is still just a fork of the PsychEngine, and the actual engine has not yet been made, and may not be made

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.